nitheeshk03/C-Programming-Class/README.md

 # Short-term Hands-on Supplementary Course on C programming 2022

-This repository contains the material used in the `Short-term Hands-on Supplementary Course in C Programming` for building C programming skills amongst the B.E.
+This repository contains the material used in the Crash  Course on `Programming in C with Data Structure perspective` for building C programming skills amongst the B.E.
 Computer Science & Engineering undergraduates in the [Computer Science & Engineering Department](https://www.ssn.edu.in/college-of-engineering/computer-science-and-engineering-department-ssn-institutions/) at [Sri Sivasubramaniya Nadar College of Engineering](https://www.ssn.edu.in/) through a practicum-driven lesson plan during Nov-Dec 2022.

 ## Team
 |Nandakishor V|Nitheesh Kumar N| Dr. S.V.
 Jansi Rani | Dr. T.T.
 Mirnalinee |